htmfilho/htmfilho.github.io/about.md

 ### Values

-Inspired by the armed forces, here are my personal values:
+Inspired by military principles, here are my personal values:

 - **Loyalty**: Support the leadership and stand up for the fellow colleagues by believing and devoting myself to the team.